<< WHAT ARE THE REALISTIC ALTERNATIVES TO NEGOTIATING? >>

 Your goal in negotiating is to get the most important aspects of your

 issue addressed.
-In order to do that, you may need to consider trading off
+In order to do that, you may need to consider trading

 some less important aspects.
-You can negotiate a limited and clearly defined
+You can negotiate a limited and clearly

 aspect of the issue or the whole issue.
 Look at your situation objectively

 and try to get the best deal.
-Continue to negotiate as long as it beats the
+Continue to negotiate as long as it beats

 alternatives (ie: Resolution by Strength).